An Honest Second Opinion

 - How will each treatment option improve my dental health?

 - What are the risks and benefits of treatment?

 - What is the timeline for the treatment?

 - What is the potential outcome if treatment is done?

 - What should I expect in the future?

 Weighing Your Dental Treatment Options

-We see patients in our midtown Manhattan cosmetic dental office from 8:30 am to 5:30 pm Monday and Wednesday, and from 7:30 am to 5:30 pm on Tuesday and Thursday.
-For an honest second opinion, please call, email or text us today to make an appointment.
+Robert Sorin, DMD PC is a patient-centered, relationship-based dental practice dedicated to delivering optimum health, comfort, and beauty.
+We welcome patients to our midtown Manhattan cosmetic/restorative dental office from 8:30 am to 5:30 PM Monday and Wednesday, and from 7:30 AM to 5:30 PM on Tuesday and Thursday.